-The Storm Water Management Program (SWMP) is a comprehensive program to manage the quality of discharges from the municipal separate storm sewer system (MS4).
-TxDOT does not utilize a single state-wide SWMP but rather a district-specific SWMP that is based on a standardized plan.
+The Stormwater Management Program (SWMP) is a comprehensive program to manage the quality of discharges from the municipal separate storm sewer system (MS4).
+TxDOT uses a statewide SWMP to maintain compliance with TCEQ permit WQ0005011000.

-The Texas Commission on Environmental Quality requires that the SWMP must contain a specified number of minimum control measures (MCM).
-In order to meet each required minimum control measure, TxDOT utilizes best management practices.
+The Texas Commission on Environmental Quality requires that the SWMP must contain a specified number of minimum control measures (MCMs).

 Required Minimum Control Measures

 |4||Post-construction stormwater management in areas of new development and redevelopment|

 |5||Pollution prevention and good housekeeping for municipal operations|

 Best Management Practices